1technophile/433toMQTTto433/README.md

   - receive MQTT data from a topic and send RF 433Mhz signal corresponding to the received MQTT data
   - publish MQTT data to a different topic related to received 433Mhz signal

+Transmitter VCC must be plugged to pin 9, signal to pin 10 Receiver signal to pin 2

 Some usefull commands to test gateway with mosquitto Subscribe to the subject for data receiption from RF signal